Key Takeaways

 Next steps

-- Use the completed checklist before requesting GL quotes or certificate changes.
+- Use the completed checklist before requesting general liability quotes or certificate changes.

 - Attach vehicle and subcontractor schedules if the carrier asks for details.

-- Send contract endorsement wording to the agent before the COI is issued.
+- Send contract endorsement wording to the agent before the certificate is issued.

 The marketplace compares your application with carriers from 400+ options that insure contractor work.
 Licensed support is available in 22 states for accounts that need review.